 Source & Copyright by Stella McCartney - First garment made from Mylo fibers

-It factor: Big fashion houses like Stella McCartney and Adidas are already investing in the production of the mushroom leather Mylo and have already launched their first products on the market.
-In addition to sustainable, toxin-free production, mushroom leather is considered water-repellent and durable, making it an impressive vegan leather alternative of the future.
+It factor: Big fashion houses like Stella McCartney and Adidas are already investing in the production of the mushroom leather Mylo and plan to launch the first products on the market soon.
+In addition to the sustainable, toxin-free production, mushroom leather is considered water-repellent and durable and is therefore convincing as a vegan leather alternative of the future.

 3. Palm leather